Russian decision to pull back troops "overdue", NATO says

-Russia's announcement on Thursday that it was ordering troops back to base from the area near the border with Ukraine is important and timely, a NATO official said, adding that the Western military alliance would remain vigilant. read more
+BRUSSELS (Reuters) - Russia’s announcement on Thursday that it was ordering troops back to base from the area near the border with Ukraine is important and timely, a NATO official said, adding that the Western military alliance would remain vigilant.

 “Any steps towards de-escalation by Russia would be important and well overdue,” a NATO official told Reuters.
 “NATO remains vigilant and we will continue to closely monitor Russia’s unjustified military build-up in and around Ukraine,” the official said.